-Click on 'USB drives and printers' to go to the 'Applications' page.
+Click 'USB drives and printers' to go to the 'Applications' page.
 Here you will see the 'SMB server' panel.
 SMB server is enabled by default.
 The operating system of the router supports CIFS/SMB (SMB v1/2/3) protocols.
 Click 'SMB server' to configure the file server and to share folders.

 3. In the 'Basic settings' option, 'Auto-mount new USB drives' is enabled by default.
 This means that the newly-plugged drive will be automatically added to the system.
 You can change the server's name in the 'Server name' field, identifying the router in a local network (NetBIOS name).
 If you want the router to be visible in Network Neighborhood, you need to specify the group name to which all other PCs belong in the 'Workgroup' field.

-To add and configure a shared folder, click on 'Add shared resource'.
+To add and configure a shared folder, click 'Add shared resource'.
 A window opens with a built-in file browser, where you have to specify a certain folder on the USB drive, which will be shared, and then click the Select button.
 In our example, we selected the root directory to provide access to all folders on the drive.

 After selecting the shared folder, you need to go back to the 'SMB server' page.
 The name of the shared folder will be displayed automatically in the 'Shared resource name' block, but you can set its name manually.